milosz-wieczor/gromologist-for-review/README.md

 Upon termination, you will see a brief summary, and the resulting `opt1_topol.top` will contain optimized parameters.
 You can run `d.plot_fit()` to visualize the results, and `d.restart()` to run refinement again starting from the optimized values.
+To control how exhaustive the optimization is, both `.optimize()` and `.restart()` methods accept a `maxiter=N` parameter determining the maximum number of iterations.

 To perform multiple optimizations in parallel, add `processes=N` as a parameter to `DihOpt()`;
 in this case, `N` runs will be initialized with different random seeds, and the best result will be kept.

+With Molywood installed, it is possible to use `d.make_movie()` to produce a movie illustrating the structural aspects of the optimization (actively optimized dihedrals are highlighted in green) along with a plot of the energy values.

 ### Editing structures